Last Updated on August 7, 2023 by Tim Wells

 No, that’s not a typo. e-StreamSmart is marking up their Kodi box ten times what it should be!

 e-StreamSmart offers a “free” lifetime subscription to BlueTV as part of the package.
-BlueTV is an IPTV service, that allows you to get access to tons of channels from around the world.
-On their website, they offer a year’s worth of the service for $80.
+BlueTV is an IPTV service that allows you to access tons of channels from around the world.
+Their website offers a year’s worth of service for $80.